miabbott/miabbott.github.io/_posts/2018-06-13-rpm-ostree-automatic-updates.md

 **These features are still considered experimental, so you are accepting some amount of risk by using them.**

-However, by enabling the feature on your host and [reporting issues](https://github.com/projectatomic/rpm-ostree/issues/), you are helping to stabilize this feature for production-grade deployments and actively participating in open source development.
+However, by enabling the features on your host and [reporting issues](https://github.com/projectatomic/rpm-ostree/issues/), you are helping to stabilize this feature for production-grade deployments and actively participating in open source development.